ElBowSpace/MainDev/Milestone-1/Design.md

 It is important to the client to own the intellectual property so that the application can be sold to another business.

-Content Mangement System

-The first solution to be considered is a CMS (Content Mangement System).
-Examples include WordPress, Joomla, and Drupal.
-A CMS is built around the idea of publishing articles and an editorial workflow that is associated.

-With very little customization a CMS can be configured to allow end-users to create and maintain their own content.
-The difficulty is often trying to get the exact user experience that will please the client.
-Custom software is probably required in this case to meet the business goals.

 Web Development Framework

 There are several web development frameworks available that will all meet the project needs.